 So, it’s also important to have discussions around what’s next.
 How are we going to differentiate?
 And what are the priorities we must deliver on?
 What are the resources needed to get there?
 Strategy discussions are no longer annual ones where you set a five-year strategic plan.
 These conversations need to happen every quarter now.

 Deloitte: What are some of the trends you’ve seen accelerate?
 Are they now part of the strategic conversation?

-Anne Marie O’Donovan: Consumer behaviors and the consumer comfort level with doing business online, particularly across older demographics, have shifted.
-Whether that’s shopping for goods or insurance, customer behavior has changed.
+Anne Marie O’Donovan: Consumer behaviours and the consumer comfort level with doing business online, particularly across older demographics, have shifted.
+Whether that’s shopping for goods or insurance, customer behaviour has changed.

 It’s critical to meet the customer where they’re at, so that’s significant.
 Customers are also looking for experiences—something that’s accelerated.
 So it’s key to identify touchpoints with the customer and know how you’re developing that relationship with them.